Using your badge

 If your badge is faded or damaged

-Most badges will last for three years.
-If you receive the Disability Living Allowance (DLA) for Mobility, your badge will be issued for the period you receive this.
+Most badges are issued for three years.
+If you receive the Disability Living Allowance (DLA) for Mobility or Personal Independence Payment (PIP) your badge will be issued for the period you receive this.
 For example, if your DLA entitlement is under three years, your badge will expire when your DLA expires.